-At Orthopedic Associates of Long Island we have some of the area’s most knowledgable and respected concussion experts, partnering with St Charles Hospital on the ThinkSmart concussion program.
-Since 2010, our program has provided concussion education, management and baseline testing to over 45 school districts in Suffolk County.
+At Orthopedic Associates of Long Island, we have some of the area’s most knowledgeable and respected concussion experts, partnering with St Charles Hospital on the ThinkSmart concussion program.
+Since 2010, our program has provided concussion education, management, and baseline testing to over 45 school districts in Suffolk County.

 What is a concussion?